Original Issuance Date: December 10, 1985

 Other UW System institutions: WiSys Technology Foundation (WiSys)

 A substantial portion of research performed at UW System institutions is funded by outside parties through formal grants and contracts, with various federal agencies constituting the majority research funding source.
 In addition, other contractual agreements may apply to research conducted by UW System institutions, such as collaboration agreements or material transfer agreements.
 The UW System Board of Regents is the legal recipient of all grants and contracts which are accepted on behalf of faculty, staff and students and, as such, has the legal responsibility for complying with all contractual obligations.
 Consequently, when a potential invention is generated, it is necessary that the designated authorities at each institution review and make determinations with regard to patent rights with reference to any contractual obligations which apply to the invention.

-All inventions discovered by faculty, staff, or students on appointment while pursuing their university duties, or on university premises, or with university supplies or equipment must be reported to the chancellor or designee or the appropriate IPMO on theassociated with this policy or a form that is substantially similar.
+All inventions discovered by faculty, staff, or students on appointment while pursuing their university duties, or on university premises, or with university supplies or equipment must be reported in writing to the chancellor or designee or the appropriate IPMO.
+Computer software, and items such as prototypes or biomaterials to which third parties are granted rights under a contractual agreement, must be disclosed.
+In addition, researchers may, at the option, disclose any form or intellectual property that they feel has potential commercial value.
 Any invention conceived or first reduced to practice in the performance of work funded wholly or in part by the federal government is subject to the requirements of the Bayh-Dole Act.

-The President of the Board of Regents and/or the UW System President may request a report from any IPMO.
-At a minimum, any such report shall include the following information:
+The President of the Board of Regents and/or the UW System President may periodically request reports from any IPMO.
+At a minimum, the following information should be readily available:

 - a listing of patent applications by invention title;